📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 PI Contribution Our team is developing state of the art models to capture the dynamics of brush seals, which are severely lacking in the design phase, and to provide physical insight into the operation of complex gas turbine sealing solutions so as to improve their robustness.

 Collaborator Contribution We are partnering with leading UK manufacturers to be able to deliver real impact.
-The in-kind support allows for quarterly meetings with Cross Manufacturing and Rolls-Royce company specialists, and for the provision of test data for model validation.
+The in-kind support (equivalent to £50,000 over the duration of the project) allows for quarterly meetings with Cross Manufacturing and Rolls-Royce company specialists, and for the provision of test data for model validation.
 The in-kind support from Rolls-Royce plc, for which this technology is applicable to both civil and defence applications, allows for the exchange of information related to the end use and operating environments of sealing components.
 In terms of impact, this collaboration will serve to improve the reputation and future revenues of Cross-Manufacturing and Rolls-Royce through the sale of higher quality, higher efficiency and more reliable sealing and propulsion system solutions.
-The collaboration with Rolls-Royce will help to ensure the following: + A platform for the internal dissemination of project outcomes, + A potential route to market for advanced brush seal designs delivered by the project.
+The collaboration with Rolls-Royce will help to ensure the following: + A platform for the internal dissemination of project outcomes, + A potential route to market for advanced brush seal design concepts delivered by the project.

-Impact Meetings held at partner site in Cross Devizes and Rolls-Royce Bristol to discuss technical progress and obtain feedback.
+Impact Meetings held at partner site in Cross Devizes, Rolls-Royce Bristol, and Rolls-Royce Derby to discuss technical progress and obtain feedback.

 Start Year 2022